vasille-js/vasille-js/pages/API.md

 ### Slots

-Use `slot` tag to define a slot, and `slot` directive to put a component to a concrete slot.
+Use `slot` tag to define a slot, and `slot` directive to put a fragment to a slot.
+Also, you can share slot data from children to parent node using `share` and `shared` directives.

 Example:
 ```html